DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_a_standard_windows_device.md

-This guidance is written with reference to standard Windows devices provided through the Get help with technology programme.
+This guidance is written with reference to Standard Windows devices provided through the Get help with technology programme.
 It also applies to any new or refurbished devices a school or college has received through donations.
 Further information on [erasing data from donated devices](https://www.ncsc.gov.uk/blog-post/erasing-data-from-donated-devices) is available from the National Cyber Security Centre.

 ## Re-image or factory reset the device

-When you get a device, you need to prepare it to ensure it’s safely set up for users.
-It’s important to get your device into a ‘known state’ so that you are familiar with the software and settings and can confidently support users.
+When you get a device, you need to prepare it to make sure it’s safely set up for users.
+It’s important to get your device into a ‘known state’ so that you're familiar with the software and settings and can confidently support users.

 The following methods can be used to do this.